MarkKozel/CompOrgEText/docs/Introduction/Concepts/SpecificGeneralUseComputers.md

 <KeyConcepts :ConceptArray= "[
 {
   Concept:'Specific-Purpose Computers are specialized for a single task', Details:'Early computers were made to perform one (1) or a limited set of similar tasks.
-Today we used these types of computers to make out homes smart and our traffic flow smoothly'
+Today we used these types of computers to make our homes smart and our traffic flow smoothly'
 },
 {
   Concept:'General-Purpose Computers are designed to handle a variety of software needs',